lammps/lammps/doc/src/angle_lepton.rst

 .. versionchanged:: TBD

-By default the potential energy U is shifted so that he value U is 0.0 for $theta = theta_0$.
+By default the potential energy U is shifted so that the value U is 0.0 for $theta = theta_0$.
 This is equivalent to using the optional keyword *auto_offset*.
 When using the keyword *no_offset* instead, the potential energy is not shifted.